 How far in advance do I need to book?

 We suggest you book as soon as you decide on your dates.
-April to October is usually the busiest period, but from November to March, the days are of course much shorter, so walking opportunities are reduced and spaces therefore fill up fast.
-The Cotswolds are beautiful all year round!
+April to October is usually the busiest period but from November to March, the days are of course much shorter, so walking opportunities are reduced and space fills up.
 We will always try and accommodate your plans whenever you book.

 Cancellation

-We do understand that, especially in the current situation, your commitments might change and there are things which you cannot always control.
-We do recommend that you have insurance to cover cancellation and other eventualities.
+We understand that your commitments might change and there are things which you cannot always control.
+We recommend that you have insurance to cover cancellation and other eventualities.
 If you do need to cancel, we will return all monies paid to us, minus a small £5 administrative charge per person.
 We will happily deduct this amount from a future booking at any time.

-Tours will only be cancelled by us due to unavoidable or extraordinary circumstances which are beyond our control or which might jeopardise your safety.
-If a tour has to be cancelled, we will notify you as soon as possible and will refund you in full.
+Tours will only be cancelled by us due to unavoidable or extraordinary circumstances beyond our control or that might jeopardise your safety.
+If a tour has to be cancelled, we will notify you as soon as possible and refund you in full.

 Do you cancel the walks if the weather is bad?